Interactive Charts#

 make_example(point)

-By changing some arguments, we can select points on mouseover rather than on click.
+By changing some arguments, we can select points when hovering over them rather than on click.
 We can also set the nearest flag to True so that the nearest point is highlighted:

 make_example(point_nearest)